IPS-Eye-White

 "set up a criterion by which true disciples may be distinguished" and that "criterion is continuance in Jesus' word".
 (All Emphasis Added).
 [05]

 In other words, only a genuinely saved person - a "true disciple" will endure to the end.
-However, according to the Bible this is not true.
+But according to the Bible this is not true.
 The Scriptures issue warnings against falling.
-What is important to note in the second quote is that one has to be in the faith before one can fall from it.
+What is important to note is that one has to be in the faith before one can fall from it.

 Therefore let him who thinks he stands take heed that he does not fall.
 (1 Corinthians 10:12)